Metal Gear Franchise Has Sold 65.5 Million Copies, Silent Hill Has Sold 14 Million Copies

-Silent Hill has also seen a rise in sales.
-While Konami had confirmed 13 million units sold in October, the updated figures have increased by one million, totalling 4 million.
+Silent Hill has also seen a rise in sales, totalling up to 14 million units.
+This marks a growth in sales by a million, since Konami had previously confirmed 13 million units sold for the franchise back in October.
 These sales were likely helped by the critical acclaim seen by Silent Hill f, alongside anticipation for future games in the horror series.

 Other console game franchises listed by Konami include Pawafuru Puroyakyu, which has sold 26.3 million, Yu-Gi-Oh!, which has sold 32.5 million, and Momotaru Dentetsu, which sits at 19.9 million.
 Free-to-play mobile games Jikkyu Pawafuru Puroyakyu and Professional Baseball Spirits A (Ace) have been downloaded 53 million and 66 million times, respectively.
 Titles available on consoles and mobiles have also been listed; eFootball sits at 950 million downloads, while Yu-Gi-Oh!
 Master Duel has been downloaded 90 million times.